Nicholaswogan/UofA_Photochem_Workshop/ExtraTutorials/InstallingFromSourceAndContributing/README.md

 ## Building in place without `pip`

-It is also useful to build the code without installing it to your Python installation.
+It is also useful to build the code without installing it.
 Below are the commands for accomplishing this.

 ```sh
 mkdir build